simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

   GetPolicyDocumentStatementPrincipalInputArgs(Type = "Federated", Identifiers = inputList [ io openIdConnectProvider.Arn])
 ```

-In addition to the OICD provider we have to create a policy in which we define the allowed actions we can execute in our deployment workflow.
-For our example we need access to CloudFront, S3, Lambda and IAM.
-In a real world project it would be good practice to neglect the access to all ressources with the "*" operator and just define the actions which are realy needed following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+IIn addition to the OICD provider, we need to create a policy where we define the allowed actions that we can perform in our deployment workflow.
+For our example, we need access to CloudFront, S3, Lambda, and IAM.
+In a real project, a good practice would be to disregard access to all resources with the "*" operator and define only the actions that are really needed, applying the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 ```fsharp
 let cloudFrontPolicy =